Tinnitus Relief Guide

 Final Observations from the Notebook

 If you’re lying awake right now in a room that feels like it’s screaming at you, remember that you’re essentially dealing with a feedback loop.
 You can't always stop the source, but you can change the acoustics of the room and the sensitivity of the receiver.
-It’s a slow process of elimination—one notebook entry, one $38 bottle, and one restless night at a time.
+It’s a slow process of elimination—one notebook entry and one restless night at a time.
 It’s not the career I imagined when I first started hauling speakers around Nashville, but it’s the one I’m troubleshooting now.
 And tonight, with the right balance of masking and magnesium, I might actually get enough sleep to do it all again tomorrow.

 This site is for informational and entertainment purposes only.
 I am not a licensed healthcare provider, financial advisor, or attorney.
 Seek professional counsel before making any health or financial decisions.